Altitude 58m a.s.l

 Take the footpath from a wrought-iron gate, follow a wall that follows the hillside.
 Where the path splits take the upper track, to a narrow neck of land.
 On your right is the begining of the North face.
 Follow a track that leads to the left, and with some scrambling you will arrive at Eeny, Meeny, Miney and Mo, further scrambling down right leads to the south face proper.

-Commercial and educational groups wishing to climb on the South Face should contact Lord Clifford for permission prior to using the site:
+Commercial and educational groups wishing to climb on the South Face should contact Alexander Clifford for permission prior to using the site:

 Tel: 01626 852179